rsmacapinlac/macapinlac.com/pages/03.blog/2021-week-8-week-in-review/blog.md

     url_taxonomy_filters: true
 ---

-Ok, I'm really forcing myself here; It is a Monday night and I'm trying to write this down before I have to get the kids to bed.
+Ok, I'm really forcing myself here; It is a Monday night and I'm trying to write this down before I get the kids to bed.
 Monday night eh, Ritchie?
-Why yes blog, because it was a long weekend and I did most of my work last Friday.
+Why yes blog because it was a long weekend and I did most of my work last Friday.
 So the to-do list was scarce, I also decided to generally empty my motivation yesterday (Sunday).

 ===